^

 Methoxyflurane

-Condition after resection of the small intestine (in
+Condition after resection of sections of the small intestine (in

 Malabsorption syndrome

-Kidney damage in cases of impaired uric acid metabolism
+Kidney damage due to uric acid metabolism disorders

-Disorders of uric acid metabolism are widespread in the population.
-Most of them are classified as primary, genetically determined (for example, a mutation of the uricase gene), but they acquire clinical significance only under the influence of exogenous factors associated with lifestyle (see "Lifestyle and chronic kidney diseases"), including drugs (diuretics).
+Uric acid metabolism disorders are widespread in the population.
+Most of them are considered primary - genetically determined (for example, mutation of the uricase gene), but they acquire clinical significance only under the influence of exogenous factors associated with lifestyle (see "Lifestyle and chronic kidney diseases"), including the use of drugs (diuretics).

 Secondary hyperuricemia is often observed in patients with myelo- and lymphoproliferative diseases, as well as in systemic diseases.
 The severity of secondary hyperuricemia also depends to a certain extent on hereditary predisposition.

-The tendency to impairment of uric acid metabolism is more often observed in patients with other signs of metabolic syndrome ( obesity, insulin resistance / type 2 diabetes mellitus, dyslipoproteinemia).
-Family history is burdened by metabolic and cardiovascular diseases, as well as chronic nephropathies.
+A tendency to uric acid metabolism disorders is more often observed in patients with other signs of metabolic syndrome ( obesity, insulin resistance, type 2 diabetes mellitus, dyslipoproteinemia).
+Family history is burdened with metabolic and cardiovascular diseases, as well as chronic nephropathy.

 Secondary hyperuricemia